Disco Chess vs ChessTempo: Repetition Training vs Infinite Puzzles

 Disco Chess is built on a simple premise: you don't learn tactics by seeing a pattern once.

 The Woodpecker Method, which inspired Disco Chess, was developed by GM Axel Smith and used by Hans Tikkanen to earn three GM norms in seven weeks.
 The method involves solving the same set of puzzles multiple times in rapid cycles.
 Each cycle, you aim to solve faster and more accurately.
+Disco Chess offers 170+ puzzle sets organized by tactical theme and difficulty level.

 Why does this work?
 When you see the same tactical motif repeatedly (a back-rank weakness, a knight fork pattern, a discovered attack setup), your brain encodes it more deeply.
 The pattern moves from "something you can calculate" to "something you recognize instantly."